The Truth About Walking on Eggshells in a Relationship

 6. Agree to work together

 Agree to be a better couple.
-If the both of you don’t have problems with this setup, then that’s great.
+If both of you don’t have problems with this setup, then that’s great.
 It won’t be perfect, and there will be instances where one of you might make a mistake.

 However, admitting your faults and being open to change is already an improvement.